Newark Castle railway station

-Newark Castle railway station is a Grade II listed railway station which serves the town of Newark in Nottinghamshire, England.
+Newark Castle is one of two railway stations that serve the town of Newark-on-Trent, in Nottinghamshire, England; the other is on the East Coast Main Line.
+It lies on the Nottingham to Lincoln Line; it is owned by Network Rail and managed by East Midlands Railway, which provides all services.

 History

-It was built in 1846 for the Midland Railway in the Italianate style.
-It is on the Nottingham to Lincoln Line, owned by Network Rail and managed by East Midlands Railway who provide all services.
-Its name comes from the nearby castle.
-The other station in Newark is Newark North Gate.
+The station was built in 1846 for the Midland Railway in the Italianate style.
+The building is now Grade II listed.

+Its name is derived from the nearby Newark Castle.

 Facilities

 The station has a ticket office on platform 1 which is staffed throughout the day, Monday-Saturday.

-(Note: Currently closed due to the COVID-19 pandemic) At other times, tickets can be purchased from the self-service ticket machine at the station.
-The station has a shelter on each platform as well as modern help points for when the station is unstaffed.
+At other times, tickets can be purchased from the self-service ticket machine.
+It has a shelter on each platform, as well as modern help points for when the station is unstaffed.

-The station also has a large bicycle storage facility located next to the Nottingham bound platform as well as a large 80 space car park at its entrance.
+It also has a large bicycle storage facility, located next to the Nottingham-bound platform, with an 80 space car park at its entrance.

 Step-free access is available to both the platforms at Newark Castle.

+A new ticket office, waiting room and toilet facilities opened at the station in autumn 2015.